 It is anticipated that each Phase 2 element will include at least three outdoor based activities alongside digital or in person development, planning and review sessions.

-We are hopeful that we can resume wilderness journeys in Spring this year and we anticipate the blended model above to run alongside through to Easter.
+We are hopeful that we can resume wilderness journeys in early Summer this year and we anticipate the blended model above to run alongside.

 If you have any questions around our delivery or procedures please get in touch.